Vash (film)

 Vash is a 2023 Indian Gujarati-language supernatural psychological horror film written and directed by Krishnadev Yagnik.
 It stars Janki Bodiwala, Hitu Kanodia, Niilam Paanchal, Hiten Kumar in the lead roles.
 The plot follows a family, whose nightmare begins when a stranger enslaves their daughter with dark magic.
 It was released on 17 February 2023 in theatres.

-The film received critical acclaim.
-At 71st National Film Awards, Vash won the Best Gujarati Feature Film Award as well as the Best Actress in a Supporting Role for Bodiwala.
+The film received generally positive reviews.
+At the 71st National Film Awards, Vash won the Best Gujarati Feature Film Award and the Best Actress in a Supporting Role for Bodiwala.

 Plot

-Atharva, a family-oriented pilot from Ahmedabad, Gujarat, is excited to take his wife, Beena, and their children, Aarya and Ansh, on a peaceful vacation to a remote village.
-However, their tranquility is shattered when they encounter Pratap, a mysterious stranger who seems to know far too much about them.
-He offers to help them during their stay, and although Atharva is initially skeptical, he agrees, believing it to be a coincidence.
+Atharva, a pilot from Ahmedabad, takes his wife, Beena, and their children, Aarya and Ansh, on a vacation to a remote village.
+During their stay, they encounter Pratap, a stranger who provides assistance, which Atharva initially questions before accepting.